 Manage Azure AD smart lockout values

 Based on your organizational requirements, you can customize the Azure AD smart lockout values may need to be customized.
-Customization of the smart lockout settings, with values specific to your organization, requires Azure AD Basic or higher licenses for your users.
+Customization of the smart lockout settings, with values specific to your organization, requires paid Azure AD licenses for your users.

 To check or modify the smart lockout values for your organization, use the following steps:

 Set the Lockout threshold, based on how many failed sign-ins are allowed on an account before its first lockout.